-Growing Cooperation In Young Children
+Growing Cooperation in Young Children

 There are ways to make the demands of parenting young children both easier for you and more effective for your children.
 It is so important to be able to listen and pay attention to what is going on in these little minds.
 This often takes scheduled time in our busy days.
-Even stay-at-home parents often neglect spending this kind of time.
+Even stay-at-home parents often disregard the importance of spending this kind of time.
 Whenever you have the opportunity to give your children 100% of your attention, do it even if it’s for a half an hour.
 Done consistently, you will learn so much about your kids that will pay off well into the future.

 It is not your job to give up your agenda in order for your child to accomplish his.
 As a matter of fact, when you do this to avoid a meltdown or feelings of disappointment, you are not only sacrificing your needs in the process but are traveling down the road to entitlement by teaching your children that their needs are more important than yours.

 Balance is the key.
 So when five different agendas are clashing during the morning rush, acknowledging them will save time.
-The mindset that my agenda is paramount requires all others to climb on board, and if they don’t, it is viewed as defiant and disrespectful.
+The mindset that a parent’s agenda is paramount requires all others to climb on board, and if they don’t, it is viewed as defiant and disrespectful.
 This kind of thinking will get you spinning in endless power struggles and then feeling guilty and inadequate all day long.
 Not to mention how your reactions fuel your children’s behavior when they perceive they have to fight not only for what they want but also for their sense of rightness.

 Acknowledgment means patience and understanding.
 Simply allowing that your children do and should have their own ideas and ways of doing things without blaming them for lack of consideration will go a long way.
 If you have a minute, breathe and pay attention to what it is they are trying to accomplish.

 “You really wish you could stay here and play with your train set.
-Why don’t you set up the next 3 train cars and then make it longer as soon as you get home” doesn’t guarantee smooth sailing but it does let your child know that you have seen him and care about what he is up to.
+Why don’t you set up the next 3 train cars and then make it longer as soon as you get home” doesn’t guarantee smooth sailing, but it does let your child know that you have seen him and care about what he is up to.

 “What is one last thing you need to do before we get coats on and leave the house?”
 This gives your child a chance to be in control while at the same time doing what you are asking.
 It’s a win/win.